 Designing Context: The Craft Behind Smarter AI Inputs

-This post isn’t about what MCP is.
+This post isn’t about what MCP (Model Context Protocol) is.
+If you’re new to that, read this first.

 1. Good Context Isn’t Big — It’s Relevant